-Note: You can reverse the liftgate movement direction with a second press of the instrument panel button, or the control button on the liftgate, or a second double press of the transmitter button.
+Note: You can reverse the liftgate movement direction with a second press of the instrument panel button or the button on the liftgate, or a second double press of the transmitter button.

-The liftgate will only operate with the transmission in ${\bf P}$.
+The liftgate only operates with the vehicle in P.

-A chime will sound three times as the liftgate begins to power close.
-A single chime indicates a problem with the close request, caused by:
+Three tones sound as the liftgate begins to power close.
+A single tone indicates a problem with the close request, caused by any of the following:

-- the ignition is on and the transmission is not in P; or - the battery voltage is below the minimum operating voltage; or - the vehicle speed is at or above 3 mph (5 km/h).
+- The ignition is on and the transmission is not in $\ensuremath{\textbf{P}}$. - The battery voltage is below the minimum operating voltage - The vehicle speed is at or above 3 mph (5 km/h)

-If the liftgate reverses and starts to close after an open request, a fast continuous chime indicates excessive load on the gate or a possible strut failure.
-Have your vehicle checked by an authorized dealer if you still have a fast chime after you remove the load.
+If the liftgate reverses and starts to close after an open request, a fast continuous tone indicates excessive load on the gate or a possible strut failure.
+Have the system checked by an authorized dealer if you still have a fast tone after removing the load.

-To open or close from the instrument panel: Press the instrument panel button.
+To open or close from the instrument panel: Press the instrument panel liftgate button.

-To open or close with the remote control: Press the remote control button twice within three seconds.
+To open or close with the remote control: Press the remote control liftgate-decklid button twice within three seconds.

-To open with the outside liftgate control button:
+To open with the liftgate control button in the liftgate handle:

-1. Unlock the liftgate with the remote control or power door unlock control.
-If the intelligent access transmitter is within 3 feet (1 meter) of the liftgate, the liftgate will unlock when you press the liftgate release button.

-2. Press the control button located in the top of the liftgate pull-cup handle.
+- 1. Unlock the liftgate with the remote control or power door unlock button. - 2.
+Press the control button A located on the inside of the liftgate pull handle.

 Note: Allow the power system to open the liftgate after pressing the control.
-Manually pushing or pulling the liftgate may activate the system's obstacle detection feature and stop the power operation.
+Manually pushing or pulling the liftgate may activate the system's obstacle detection feature and stops the power operation.

-To close with the rear cargo area control: Press and release the button.
+To close with the cargo area liftgate control button: Press and release the cargo area liftgate control button located on the left rear cargo area trim panel.